djsavvy/CEP-Data-Consolidation-Project/Project_Log.md

 - Check with Alex on:
 	+ Draft Schedule
 - Start learning about MongoDB and/or Docker
+	+ spin up Mongo instance in Docker
+	+ both write and query data to/from it
+- Also use an Anaconda environment with MongoDB
+	+ useful later for re-parsing CEP files
+- Also research (if I hit a wall) Jupyter notebooks
+	+ cool interactions between Sage and Jupyter

 ### Goals for after Odyssey comes back up: